tanyaweaver/python-dev-accelerator/source/assignments/kata_sort_cards.rst

 Submitting Your Work
 ====================

-Submit a screenshot to Canvas of your code solution with all tests passing.
+Create a ``sort-cards`` branch in your ``code-katas`` repository.
+When your solution passes the tests at Code Wars, copy your code into a script on the ``sort-cards`` branch.

+**IF YOU COMPLETE THE STRETCH GOAL** add to your solution file the second solution using the Priority Queue.

+Add documentation about your code in the repo's ``README.md``.
+Finally, copy the tests administered by Code Wars into a ``test_sort_cards.py`` file.

+After you've copied your code solution over into GitHub, send a pull request to your master branch.
+**Submit the URL of that pull request to Canvas.**

 Use the comment box in Canvas to talk about your thought process, as well as any difficulty you had with this code kata.

-If you complete the stretch goal, submit the link to your repo (with all tests passing) and comment on how your solution is different from the one submitted to Code Wars.